eloiqs/react-native-webview-regression-repro/README.md

 If you encounter any issues, try the following:

 - Ensure all dependencies are correctly installed
+- Clean the android build folder with `cd android && ./gradlew clean`
 - Clean the build folders and rebuild the app
 - Make sure your development environment is properly set up for React Native